In February I wrote about hybrid working and asked if the term is a red herring for leaders. In the blog I said:

 This shift and potential divide is one piece of a complex puzzle that requires a fundamental shift in terms of work and society.
 For organisations, this is simply culture change.
 But what we are focusing on is categorising employees and talking about booking systems for desks.
 This is the ‘soft, easy stuff’ as it was described in the podcast conversation.
 We aren’t talking about the big stuff – the things that require behaviour change or the conversations that allow us to explore ‘how things get done around here’ in a post lockdown world with more flexible working practices.

 We know that culture change takes time.
 So, when I think back to my blog post about it being a red herring, I’m drawn to the underlying theme I was working through, which is that it isn’t a quick fix.
 It isn’t a ”let’s be hybrid for a few months” or “let’s create a project about hybrid working”.
 Because if you were to change organisational culture like that, without really thinking about what it is that needs to shift and what that looks like – actually, tangibly looks like – then it probably wouldn’t last long.

 There is a lot to consider about work.
 There is a lot to be mindful of in terms of individual circumstances.
 Freedom in a framework is your friend.
 Let’s not put rigid structures around something that requires inherent flexibility and let’s approach this like any culture change strategy – and please, give it the investment of time it needs to succeed.

 I talk about the theme of fear, uncertainty, understanding people in the workplace, and creating long-term change in my book, Influential Internal Communication.
+Click to listen to my 15-minute podcast episodes on hybrid working, fear and trust and culture and leadership.
 If you’d like to get in touch about any of the issues I’ve raised in this article, please do email me at email@example.com.